-Budget espresso machines typically use pressurized baskets or portafilters that both artificially build pressure in the basket to increase contact time and aerate the coffee to give the appearance of crema.
-Non-pressurized baskets and portafilters such as you find on the Flair system, as well as all commercial espresso machines, require you to properly grind, dose, distribute and tamp in order to achieve the resistance needed to brew with 6 – 9 BAR pressure.
-Being off by even a little will yield disastrous results when you introduce pressure to the system.
+Budget espresso machines typically use flow control (aka pressurized) baskets or portafilters that both mechanically build pressure in the basket to increase contact time and aerate the stream to enhance crema.
+Non-pressurized baskets and portafilters, such as you find on the Flair Classic, Signature and PRO 2 models, as well as commercial espresso machines, require you to properly grind, dose, distribute and tamp in order to achieve the resistance needed to brew with 6 – 9 BAR pressure.
+Being off by even a little bit will yield poor results when you introduce pressure to the system.

-For espresso, only use a quality burr grinder which creates more uniform grounds than a blade grinder can and allows you to accurately control your grind size.
+For espresso with a non-flow control portafilter, only use a quality burr grinder that allows you to target the needed grind size for the given dose.
+A blade grinder cannot achieve this level of control or consistency..
 Your burr grinder must be able to grind not only fine enough for espresso, but also precise enough so that you have more of the right sized particles to extract.
-A grinder with alignment issues, burr wobble or dull burrs will yield a very wide spectrum of particle sizes.
-An uneven grind will cause your coffee grounds to both over and under extract, all at the same time, because the size of the particles determines the amount of surface area, and that dictates how short or long the contact time needs to be to properly extract the coffee (all else being equal).
+An uneven grind will lead to the over-extraction of some grounds and under-extraction of others, as the size of the particles determines the amount of surface area, which dictates how short or long the contact time needs to be to properly extract the coffee (all else being equal).
 Additionally, a grinder with too few adjustment points will prevent you from targeting the optimum particle size.
-You will need 60 or more adjustment points to obtain a good result, the more the better and we highly recommend a grinder that is “step-less” or else has hundreds of settings.
+You will need 60 or more adjustment points to obtain a good result, and the more the better.

 As coffee ages, it loses the CO2 generated in the roast process that is chiefly responsible for crema.
-Always try to extract coffee that has been roasted within days or weeks, rather than months for the best flavors and most crema.
+Always try to extract coffee that has been roasted within days or weeks, rather than months, for the best flavors and most crema.
 When you grind your beans you are fracturing the cell walls that hold in CO2 and other volatiles from the roast process.
 For best results, you should only grind your freshly roasted coffee just before it will be extracted.
-Every minute counts as you set the clock ticking on aroma and CO2 loss, and the onset of oxidation.
+Every minute counts as you set the clock ticking on aroma and CO2 loss once you fracture those pockets, as well as the onset of oxidation.

-Brewing time should typically be between 30-45 seconds at 6-9 BAR pressure, sustained.
-Light roasts might require even more time for proper extraction.
-Everything starts with the grind and dose, which creates the resistance to achieve desired pressure and brewing time.
-Use the Brew Chart below to adjust your grind and dose appropriately so that you can target ideal pressure and time.
+Brewing time should typically be between 35-45 seconds at 6-9 BAR pressure, sustained.
+Light roasts might require even more time for proper extraction, as well as an 8-15 second pre-infusion to prepare the bed of coffee beforehand.
+Everything starts with the grind and dose, which creates the optimum resistance to achieve desired pressure and brewing time.
+Use the Brew Chart below to adjust your grind and dose appropriately so that you can target your ideal pressure and time.

-TIP: if a jet of coffee occurs, a subtle and momentary decrease in pressure is sometimes enough to either dislodge the material or collapse a formed channel.
+TIP: if a jet of coffee occurs, a subtle but momentary decrease in pressure is sometimes enough to either dislodge the material or collapse a formed channel.

-It’s important that you do not release pressure in between pre-infusion and extraction phases e.g. apply low-pressure, hold, apply high-pressure and complete the pull.
+It’s important that you do not abruptly release the lever or active force in between pre-infusion and extraction phases: Simply apply low-pressure, hold or modulate as needed, then ramp to high-pressure and complete the pull.
 For the o-rings installed inside the cylinder to engage and seal against the portafilter, the commencement of the pull must be marked with a constant and firm force on the lever.
-Should the force applied to the lever waver or diminish, the cylinder may rise up in an attempt to release pressure and this will result in some leaking.
+Should the forces applied to the lever waver or diminish significantly e.g. pumping the lever, the cylinder may rise up in an attempt to release pressure through expansion of the brew head, and result in separation of the brew components.
 NEVER PUMP THE HANDLE.
 If you do not wish to include a pre-infusion in your brew, we recommend a slow ramp up from “0” to your desired brew pressure.
 Always continue in the direction of the pull once you have started.

 CAUTION: If you find that you have ground too finely and there is little to no flow occurring into your cup with a pressure as high as 10 BAR, you’ll need to start again with a coarser grind and/or lower dose.
 At this point, you have built up pressure within the chamber that will need to be released before you remove the brew head from the base.
 Using your free hand, hold the brew head down firmly while you raise the lever fully.
 Next, while still holding down the cylinder, lift up on the stem of the piston (the part the gauge attaches to).
 This will release the pressure in the system and make it safe to remove the brew head from the base.
 Skipping this step may allow the cylinder to “pop-up” and off the portafilter, releasing the brew water within.